Ingress + External Clients¶

 Your client should now be able to access the network!
 A client can be invalidated at any time by simply deleting it from the UI.

-To (temporarily) disable an external client’s access to the Netmaker network that it belongs to, click the switch below “Enabled” on the line with the Client ID that you would like to disable.
+To (temporarily) disable an Remote Access Client’s access to the Netmaker network that it belongs to, click the switch below “Enabled” on the line with the Client ID that you would like to disable.
 Click “Accept” when asked “Are you sure you want to disable access to this Ext.
 Client?”

 After you click the switch and click Accept the ext client will no longer be reachable and the switch will be turned off.